jortage/s3migrate/README.md

 ## Usage
 Download `s3migrate.jar` from [Releases](https://github.com/jortage/s3migrate/releases),
-then run it.
-Both `./s3migrate.jar` and `java -jar s3migrate.jar` will do.
+then run it, like `java -jar s3migrate.jar`.
 (Java must be installed.)
 The tool will walk you through all the data it needs, and then print out a summary of what it's doing until it finishes.

 **Note**: It is unavoidable that all data must be downloaded locally and then uploaded to the new server.
 There's no way to get an S3-compatible server to